embedthis/ioto-doc/docs/kickstart/overview.md

-# Kickstart Overview
+# Device Management

+Ioto includes a sample local device manager called KickStart.

-Kickstart is a fully working sample VueJS single-page application that you can use as a starting point for your device management application.
+Kickstart is a fully working sample VueJS single-page application that you can use as a starting point for your embedded device management application.

 The Kickstart app demonstrates the capabilities and experience provided by an application created with Ioto and VueJS.

 ![Kickstart](../images/kickstart/home.png){.screen}

+## Cloud-Based Device Management

+A device with the Kickstart agent can also be managed from the cloud using the Ioto Manager that is created with a device cloud.

+The Kickstart sample includes a skin for the Ioto cloud-based Device Manager under the ./cloud directory.

+This skin provides a device data schema (Schema.json), display definition (Display.json), logo and custom components (Components.js).
+These are available in the ./cloud/upload directory for upload to the Builder.
+Use the Builder Cloud / Edit panel and select "Update Manager UI" and upload each of these assets and save the device cloud configuration.
+This will recreate the Ioto Manager application.

 ## Kickstart Specs